 Today, one of the scientists climbed to the "honors" of the news in the field of head transplantation is the Italian neurosurgeon Sergio Canavero.
 In 2017, controversial Dr. Sergio Canavero, a neurosurgeon, claimed to have successfully performed a head transplant on a corpse, excluding the spinal cord from the base of the neck.

-The procedure has received a lot of criticism from other scientists, who in addition to skepticism have underlined his previous claim to success with a monkey, who has never regained knowledge and would have been paralyzed if he had done so.
+Sergio Canavero's procedure has received a sea of criticism from other scientists, who in addition to skepticism have pointed out his previous claim of success with a monkey, which never regained consciousness and would have been paralyzed if he did.
 A few years ago, in 2015, the TV show “le iene” also dealt with his case.

 Canavero, who has a human volunteer on hold, suggested that his work on head transplants it could pave the way for immortality.
 And that of "immortality" is the concept also used in the title of Mathew and Lee's book, "Chrysalis": a sort of surgical science fiction about the potential of some procedures.